vijaymathew/nex/docs/md/DEBUGGER.md

 - Stepping is statement-level (not expression-level).
 - `file:line` breakpoints are most useful for code loaded via `:load`.
+- Hit-count breakpoints (for example `:break 12`) are per evaluation run, and reset on each new REPL execution.
 - Breakpoints are in-memory for the REPL session; they are not persisted.
 - `:print <expr>` evaluates in the paused runtime context and may have side effects.
+- `:break <spec> if <expr>` conditions are expression checks, not assignment statements.

 ## 7) Related Test Coverage